FINANCIAL AID RATE83%

 |Percent of Students||Average Amount|

-To help students and alumni, Milwaukee Area Technical College may offer services to students like those listed below:
+To help students and recent graduates, Milwaukee Area Technical College may offer services to students including:

 - Weekend and night classes available